exercism/v3/languages/csharp/exercises/concept/constants/.meta/design.md

 ## Concepts

 - `constants`: know how to define `const` values; know how to define `readonly` modifier know when to use `const` or `readonly`.
+- `readonly-collections`: know how to make a collection read-only; understand the difference between the role of the `readonly` modifier and the use of readonly collections
+- `defensive-copying`: know how and when to use defensive copying

 ## Prerequisites